 A live view of the solar system and planetary positions today

 This site brings you face to face with the solar system as it is now... and also how it was and how it will be.

 Have you ever wondered "Where are the planets right now?"

 This online orrery (Note: an orrery is a machine that shows planetary positions) will hopefully help you to understand what's going on out there.

 Our live Solar System Map - Getting Oriented

 Both apps show a solar system map - a "plan view" of the planets laid out in the plane of the ecliptic (the flat plane in which all the main planets move about the Sun).

 Dwarf planet positions are also shown - but it should be realised that these objects often rise far above and below the plane of the ecliptic.
 This is because their orbital planes are tilted with respect to the ecliptic - by more than 40 degrees in some cases.
 So be aware that just because the app may occasionally show a planet and a dwarf planet to be very close to each other in the plan view, they may, in fact, be separated by a large perpendicular distance.

-As you may know, the earth's axis is tilted over by 23.4 degrees and the North Pole always points at the star known as Polaris - the North Star.
-The app is arranged so that the earths north pole is always pointing towards the top of the screen, and the south pole always towards the bottom.
-This means that during the summer months of the northern hemisphere the north pole is pointing more towards the Sun and so the earth is shown below the Sun.
-During the summer months of the southern hemisphere, the south pole points towards the Sun and so the earth is shown above the sun.
+As you may know, the Earth's axis is tilted over by 23.4 degrees and the Earth's North Pole currently points at the star known as Polaris - the North Star.
+The app is arranged so that the view is fixed to the stars and that Polaris is always off the top of the screen (and not shown).
+This means that the Earth's north pole is (currently) pointing towards the top of the screen, and the south pole towards the bottom.
+During the summer months of the northern hemisphere the north pole is pointing more towards the Sun and so the Earth is (currently) shown below the Sun.
+During the summer months of the southern hemisphere, the south pole points towards the Sun and so the Earth is shown above the Sun.